About Maremma Sheepdog

 As an ancient breed, the Maremma Sheepdog is a healthy and hardy breed for the most part.
 Like all dogs, however, they are prone to certain health problems, many of them related to the breed’s large size.
 Maremma Sheepdogs are prone to hip dysplasia as well as other musculoskeletal issues.
 Feeding your Maremma Sheepdog puppy a large-breed puppy formula will help keep him from growing too fast which will also reduce his risk for bone and joint problems later in life.

+In the life of virtually every dog breed out there, exercise plays a crucial role.
+It acts as mental stimulation, contributes to their physique and overall health, and it’s – plain and simple – just a lot of fun.
 Because the Maremma Sheepdog is a highly intelligent working breed, these dogs need a great deal of daily exercise.
+They are smart, athletic, and very enduring, which means that they need tasks or jobs to be occupied, or if they are brought up as pets – a lot of physical activity to keep them happy and healthy.
+In other words, exercise is a must, and can’t be neglected.
 This breed requires a long daily walk or brisk jog and will also appreciate having time to itself in a fenced yard.
 The Maremma Sheepdog also requires plenty of mental stimulation.
 Due to its high needs for exercise, this breed is not recommended for apartment life.
+Make sure that your daily routine can accommodate this need, as neglecting it definitely won’t reflect well on your dog.

 The Maremma Sheepdog is a friendly and even-tempered breed.

-The Maremma Sheepdog is a large-breed dog with a muscular build and a thick white coat.
+The Maremma Sheepdog is a large breed dog with a muscular build and a thick white coat.
 This breed’s coat is long and thick with a rough texture – the hair is generally thicker around the neck.
-Solid white is the only color for the the breed, though some minor yellowing might be tolerated.
+Solid white is the only color for the breed, though some minor yellowing might be tolerated.
+Needless to say, regular brushing and maintenance will be needed in order to keep this coat nice and soft, as well as looking tidy.

+Ah, that innocent puppy stage.
+You will love it, and it will pass so quickly.
 The average litter size for the Maremma Sheepdog breed is 6 to 9 puppies.
 Because these dogs are so intelligent, they need plenty of training from an early age to prevent the development of problem behaviors due to boredom.
-It is also a good idea to choose a large-breed puppy food for your dog to prevent him from growing too quickly – growing too fast will put him at risk for joint problems later in life.
+It is also a good idea to choose a large breed puppy food for your dog to prevent him from growing too quickly – growing too fast will put him at risk for joint problems later in life.
+Either way, you won’t be able to resist the cuteness of Maremma puppies.
+They are so tiny and fluffy, that you will have the constant urge for cuddling.
+But be wary, the puppies can be so fragile in this period: be protective and avoid large crowds and eager visitors.
+It can put the puppy under a lot of unnecessary stress.

 Photo credit: Cristina_Annibali_Krinaphoto/Bigstock